mafreitas/regius/README.md

 pip install snakemake
 ```

-ProteoWizard
+### Setup msconvert VM
+*This step is only required if conversion of instrument files is needed.
+This step can be omitted if all raw files are in the mzML format.
+A licensed version of MS Windows is required for creation of the VM.*

-Next Setup the Virtual box VM for file conversion.
-The workflow uses a windows 7 (also works with windows 10) virtual machine to convert instrument fiels to mzML.
-A python script is provided to convert the files using a VirtualBox VM containing the ProteoWizard tool msconvert.exe.
+Install VirtualBox and create the VM for file conversion.
+The workflow uses a windows 7 (also works with windows 10) virtual machine to convert instrument files to mzML.
+The VM contains ProtwoWizard msconvert.exe.
+A python script is invoked by the workflow to convert the files using the VBoxManage api.

 1) Download VirtualBox here:
 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)